 Motorhome with a 454

 Q: I?ve got a motorhome with a 454.
 Do you have a transmission pan for this?

 A: If your motorhome is newer than 1990, it should have a 4 speed automatic known as the 4L80E.
 We recommend our part #9167 early style deep pan for this application.
 Look carefully at the back of the pan to see if you have clearance for a deeper pan.
 Often the leading edge of the frame cross member that holds the rear transmission mount sticks far enough forward to make access to the rear bolts on the pan difficult.
 If this is the case on your vehicle, you will have to remove a semi circular piece of material 2" wide by ½" deep in order for our pan to fit.
 This modification has been done by many others before you.
 It works and is relatively easy.

 If your motorhome is a 1990 or older, it should have the 3 speed Turbo 400 transmission.
-We make a deep transmission pan P/N #9683 for this transmission.
+We make a deep transmission pan, part number 9683, for this transmission.
 It is the same depth as the OEM truck pan which is likely on your vehicle.
-The advantage of our pan over stock would be it's drain plug, cooling fins, and resistance to leaking.
+The advantage of our pan over stock would be the drain plug, cooling fins, and resistance to leaking.
 As with the later motorhomes, look carefully at the rear of the pan and the frame crossmember.
 If your pan has a beveled edge to clear the frame, our pan will not fit.

 Will your pans fit on a 4WD with a 700R4?